-- 1. A statement of intent about committee and bar staff training. - 2.
+- A statement of intent about staff training. - 2.
 Content of initial and ongoing training. - 3.
-Frequency and duration of training. - 4.
-Responsibility for organising and conducting training. - 5.
+Frequency and duration of training. - Responsibility for organising and conducting training. - 5.
 Methods of ensuring attendance. - 6.
 Reference to location of the staff training manual, who will update this and how often.